 In 2002, we established a training school in Harare called the International Academy of Vehicle Maintenance (IAVM) offering courses in safe driving and motorcycle riding and vehicle maintenance.

 In 2008, the economic crisis severely restricted the movement of vehicles managed by Riders, and we were forced to scale down our operations.

 In 2010, the introduction of the US Dollar stabilised the economy and Riders Zimbabwe was recapitalised by our UK support office.
 Riders introduced Sample Transport programmes designed to reduce the delay in diagnosing disease, initially in partnership with CHAI and The Union.

 Our head office is located in Ruwa and we have regional workshops in Bulawayo, Gweru, Harare and Mutare.

 Outreach health workers are able to spend double the number of days in their communities each week.
 Mobilised with a reliable vehicle, a health worker has more time to travel to rural communities and spend longer offering outreach health services.

-Programme Director: Anold Kanjanga
+Country director: Anold Kanjanga